Emergency advice

 Keep your arms straight and lean over the casualty.
 Press down hard, to 4-6 cm, then allow the chest to come back up.

-• Push at a rate of 100-120 per minute (The beat of the song "Staying Alive" can help you keep the right rate).
-The ambulance emergency medical advisor will tell you the rate to push at too.
+• Push at a rate of 100-120 per minute (The beat of the song 'Staying Alive' can help you keep the right rate).
+Ambulance Control will tell you the rate to push at too.

 3. Cardiac arrest first aid - repeat compressions 30 times